-The goal of psychodrama therapy is to help individuals process memories and emotions in a unique and cathartic way: acting!
+The goal of psychodrama therapy is to help individuals process memories and emotions.
+But in a unique and cathartic way: acting!

-In psychodrama therapy, a group therapy program is led by a therapist through different dramatic exercises.
-Such exercises may include:
+In psychodrama therapy, a group therapy program is led by a therapist who goes through different dramatic exercises, such as:

 - Role reversal

-Spontaneity and creativity are highly encouraged during psychodrama therapy.
-There are no scripts to work from.
+Spontaneity and creativity are highly encouraged during psychodrama therapy since there are no scripts to work from.

 What Does Psychodrama Look Like?